Endeavour Hills, VIC

-The development of the FIFA certified pitch on the school grounds would provide the school with a high-quality asset that would be utilised during the day and outside of school hours and weekends the facility would be used by the community.
+The development of the FIFA certified pitch on the school grounds would provide the school with a high-quality asset that would be utilised during the day, while outside school hours, and weekends the facility would be used by the community.

-The inclusion of sports lighting enabled the pitch to be used in the evening and provide greater level of access and usage to the facility.
+The inclusion of sports lighting enabled the pitch to be used in the evening and provided greater level of access and usage to the facility.